govind94/Amazon-Alexa-Skills-Challenge--Rutgers-Bus-Tracker/README.md

 # Amazon-Alexa-Skill---Get-bus-schedule

-The user can ask Alexa for bus schedules at a given bus stop, and the Skill returns all the buses that pass through that stop.
+The user can ask Alexa for bus schedules from point A to point B and it returns all buses in that route.